clapeyre/clapeyre.github.io/about/index.md

 standards and good practices, notably in the field of software.
 Open source is becoming ubiquitous in this area, as a tool for science and industry to work together.
-The field of machine learning and AI are leading the way in this sense, and part of my mission is to spread this practice to other fields of physics.
+The field of machine learning and AI are leading the way in this sense, and part of my mission was to spread this practice to other fields of physics.

+Recently, I've joined Nvidia to continue this work at the interface of academia and the industry.
+Specifically, I'm part of the Strategic Research Engagement team, which seeks to leverage opportunities to boost science with accelerated computing through deep technical collaborations with researchers across Europe.

 ---